Kombai people: Documentaries

 British adventurer and TV presenter Bruce Parry lived with the Kombai in season 1, episode 3 of his documentary series, Tribe (2005).

-A television series on The Discovery Channel entitled "Living with the Kombai" in the US, and on both the National Geographic Channel and The Discovery Channel, named "World's Lost Tribes" in the United Kingdom, was shown in January 2007.
+A television series on The Discovery Channel entitled Living with the Kombai in the US, and on both the National Geographic Channel and The Discovery Channel, named World's Lost Tribes in the United Kingdom, was shown in January 2007.
 In the series, two men travelled to Papua and spent several months living with an extended Kombai family.
 Their adventures included hunting for a large lizard and a wild pig, and fishing by constructing a rudimentary dam on a stream.
 They also helped chop down large trees with a stone axe, made sago from the sago palm tree, and used its fibres to build a treehouse nearly 80 feet off the ground.

 The Kombai were also featured in the 2007 season of the series Mark & Olly: Living with the Tribes.

-The Kombai people also appeared in "Going to Extremes" series 2: 'Surviving Extremes' (2003) in the Swamp episode.
-The host "Nick Middleton" stays with the tribe and climbs the treehouses.
+The Kombai people also appeared in Going to Extremes series 2: 'Surviving Extremes' (2003) in the Swamp episode.
+The host, Nick Middleton, stays with the tribe and climbs the treehouses.

-Finnish TV-show Madventures has done an episode involving Kombai and Korowai tribes in West-Papua at season 2 episode 6.
+Finnish TV show Madventures has done an episode involving Kombai and Korowai tribes in West-Papua in season 2 episode 6.